zhaojunlucky/zhaojunlucky.github.io/_drafts/2020/java-object-memory-layout.md

 Also, if JVM argument `-XX:CompactFields` is true(default value), the thinner variable in the child class will be inserted into the gap of parent variables.

 ## Padding

+The HotSpot VM's auto memory management system requires the starting address of the object must be 8-byte event digits, which means any object's size muse be 8-byte event digits.
+So, if an object's instance data doesn't align, it needs padding.